ravens/awesome-telco/README.md

 - [OAI NR](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/5g-nr-development-and-releases) - 5GNR related branch of the OAI code.
 You can follow the [weekly updates](https://trello.com/c/XBVaaHIO/26-5g-nr) to stay up to date.
 - [UERANSIM](https://github.com/aligungr/UERANSIM) - UERANSIM is the state-of-the-art 5G UE and RAN (gNodeB) simulator.
 The project can be used for testing 5G Core Network and studying 5G System.
 - [Software gNB for free5GC](https://github.com/Srajdax/gnb) - The gNB function was built on the model of the other free5GC CN functions using all the pattern and helper class defined by the free5GC team.
 - [~~gnbsim~~](https://github.com/hhorai/gnbsim) - gnbsim is a 5G SA gNB/UE (Release 16) simulator for testing 5GC system.
 The project is aimed to understand 5GC system more efficiently than just reading 3GPP standard documents. _The original repo is not available.
-See [A forked repo](https://github.com/AlohaLuo/gnbsim-backup) instead._
+See [the forked repo](https://github.com/AlohaLuo/gnbsim-backup) instead._
 - [5G-tools.com](https://5g-tools.com/) - 5G-tools.com is devoted to modern standards of wireless communications, such as 5G, 4G, etc. Main mission of site to give engineers the useful software tools to create a wireless network

 ### 4G